 It is hard to overstate the significance of this trend.
 Clear window side panels are immensely popular with PC enthusiasts and eSports systems.
 So, a cooler purchase is about both performance and presentation.
 This is one of the areas our AIOs have an advantage over bulk air coolers.

 Enabled with RGB support, our CPU liquid coolers provide a striking and diminutive flare to help turn your PC into a high-performing work of art.
-This extends to GPU cooling as well, which is also becoming a point of pride thanks to the emergence of horizontal mounting brackets supported in some PC cases.
+This extends to our legacy GPU cooling as well, which has been a point of pride thanks to the emergence of horizontal mounting brackets supported in some PC cases.

 2. Liquid Cooling enables overclocking headroom